ivankartac/OpeNLGauge/README.md

 - `task_name`: name of the task (e.g. "summarization", "data-to-text")
 - `extra_task_info`: extra information about the task
 - `evaluation`: generated evaluation of the output, consisting of error analysis and overall score (between 0 and 100)

+The file `data/training/train_ensemble_original.json` contains evaluation outputs of the individual prompted LLMs.
+The evaluations are postprocessed and parsed to a structured format.

 ### Meta-evaluation Datasets